What is medullary thyroid cancer?

 • PET scan

-Staging medullary thyroid cancer
+Staging and grading of medullary thyroid cancer

 We have more information about staging of medullary thyroid cancer.

-Treating medullary thyroid cancer
+Treatment for medullary thyroid cancer

-The treatment you have for medullary thyroid cancer (MTC) depends on the stage of the cancer and your general health.
-A team of specialists meet to talk about the best treatment for you.
-They are called a multidisciplinary team (MDT).
+A team of specialists will meet to discuss the best possible treatment for you.
+This is called a multidisciplinary team (MDT).

 Treatments may include: